-As of September 30, 2023, our market risk RWA was \$681 million, reflecting general market rate/price risk and specific risk.
+As of December 31, 2023, our market risk RWA was \$643 million, reflecting general market rate/price risk and specific risk.
 We do not model our specific risk through the VaR based process and thus we calculate a specific risk add-on under a standardized measurement method.
 We do not calculate incremental risk or comprehensive risk, as we take a standardized specific risk add-on, and we do not participate in correlation trading related activities.

-For further discussion related to market risk governance, risk measurements, VaR methodology and validation, and regulatory capital, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Governance" in our 2022 Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk" in our Form 10-Q for the period ended September 30, 2023.
+For further discussion related to market risk governance, risk measurements, VaR methodology and validation, and regulatory capital, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Risk Governance" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risk" in our 2023 Form 10-K.